 There are two ways to pick players during the draft - for beginners we suggest using the full list in the central column.
 See the graphic below:

-This list allows you to click on each player's name, which pops up a box full of useful information: the 2017 projections for this player by David Dodds (DD); Bob Henry (BH); Jason Wood (JW); and Maurile Tremblay (MT).
-Also, 2016 and 2015 NFL stats (if available) are displayed.
+This list allows you to click on each player's name, which pops up a box full of useful information: the projections for this player by David Dodds (DD); Bob Henry (BH); Jason Wood (JW); and Maurile Tremblay (MT).
+Also, previous NFL stats (if available) are displayed.
 Also there is information on the player in question's rank for this draft; his projected fantasy points; bye week; position rank, and more - lots of information that can help you determine if this player is a good fit for your team.
 See the graphic below:

-If you then decide to pick the player in question, click the green Pick button at lower left.
+If you then decide to pick the player in question, click the green Pick button at the lower left.
 If you wish to look at someone else, just click outside the pop-up box, and then click the next player you are considering, and look through their information.

 If you want to consider available players at just one position at any point during a draft, pick the relevant position by clicking the dark blue Pos button next to the search box in the middle column, and then toggling to that position.
 See the graphic below:

 You also have the option to build a shortlist to keep track of a particular subset of players during any given draft.
 For example, if there is a group of five quarterbacks that you have targeted as a possible starter for your fantasy team, you can create a shortlist of these guys to monitor their availability.
 It's easy to add a player to a shortlist - just go to the appropriate positional list under the dark blue Pos button, and then click on the first guy you want to add to your shortlist.
-Instead of using the green Pick button at lower left, hit the green Add button at lower right of the pop-up box (see LeVeon Bell player graphic above).
+Instead of using the green Pick button at the lower left, hit the green Add button at the lower right of the pop-up box (see LeVeon Bell player graphic above).
 Once you do this, a numeral 1 will appear next to the list icon in a bright red spotlight, located just above your center column list of available players.
 Continue adding players to the shortlist until you have highlighted all the players you want in that list.
 As the draft proceeds, if another team selects one of the players on your shortlist, that player will automatically be removed from your shortlist and the numeral in the red spotlight will drop by one.
 This will remind you that it is time to think about picking from the shortlist you've built.
 Once you've selected a player from the shortlist, you can remove the remaining guys by going to each player's pop-up box and hitting the Remove button at lower right (or if all the players on the short list are selected, then the list will be empty).
 Then you can build a new shortlist for the next position you want to monitor, and so forth throughout the drafting process.

 If you wish to find a particular player, enter his name in the search box next to the Pos button.
 For unusual names (Vinatieri), just type in the last name and you'll find who you are looking for - for common names (like Johnson) you'll want to put in both first and last name.
 Just putting in "Johnson" in the search box yields 15 player names - Duke Johnson, however, takes you right to that particular player.